nishil61/CampusEats/README.md

 - Streamlit team for the amazing framework
 - Razorpay for payment integration
-- MySQL for database support
+- Railway.app for database support